Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Further Providing for Offense of Unlawful Use of Unmanned Aircraft

-Would amend Title 18 (Crimes and Offenses) of the Pennsylvania Consolidated Statutes to further provide for the offense of unlawful use of unmanned aircraft under 18 Pa.C.S. § 3505.
-Similar substance to HB 1926.
+Would amend Title 18 (Crimes and Offenses) of Pennsylvania Consolidated Statutes regarding the offense of unlawful use of unmanned aircraft (§ 3505).
+Specific amendments not yet detailed in bill summary; likely addressing penalty enhancements, definitions, or scope expansions.

 Last action: February 25, 2026